-Qualifying Circumstances
+Qualifying Circumstances Revision

-CPT codes 99100, 99116, 99135, and 99140 represent various Covered Person conditions that may impact the anesthesia service provided.
+Prior to the effective date of Medical Mutual's Anesthesia Reimbursement Policy, the following will apply: CPT codes 99100, 99116, 99135, and 99140 represent various Covered Person conditions that may impact the anesthesia service provided.
 Such codes may be billed in addition to the anesthesia being billed.
 Charges for these codes are to be shown on the same line as the CPT Qualifying Circumstances code in Item 24, Box F. The Covered Person cannot be billed for qualifying circumstances not allowed by the Company.
+Beginning on the effective date of Medical Mutual's Anesthesia Reimbursement Policy, the terms of Medical Mutual's Anesthesia Reimbursement Policy will apply.